 It actually forced me to stop and take it all in!
 Several times!
 You know what else?
 Every time I had to stop, I would look around, take sips of water, and just breathe.
 I had to just slow down, and it was then that I realized, that was EXACTLY what I needed.
 I needed to slow down my pace, and my mind!
 I had been going a zillion mph, getting all the details in order, just to come to my training, and I almost missed one of the best parts of being there; BEING THERE!
 For the remainder of the hike, I was in 100%!
 After the switchbacks, the terrain changed significantly.
 I love it when it does that!

 From that point on, the trail scenery changed several times.

 I really enjoy trails like this, when it feels like I am going into an enchanted forest!
 The trail is obvious, but there is no way to tell what is inside without actually going inside.

 A spot like this on a trail, is where confidence is built, especially when hiking alone.
 Traversing the unknown.

 BONE: IF YOU NEVER PUSH YOURSELF, YOU WILL NEVER MOVE FROM WHERE YOU ARE.

-Is way better than feeling defeated at the end of a trip, or day, or year.
+way better than feeling defeated at the end of a trip, or day, or year?
 I went, I saw, and now I can share!!
 I did not actually take the trail all the way up to what is suppose to be a fantastic waterfall, as I kept finding wonderful people to stop and talk to, and small waterfalls to just sit and listen to and photograph.
 I saw several happy dogs and giggling children, and I came out of this hike feeling like a million bucks, and ready for my coming week of training!